eaasi/user-handbook/source/resources/community.rst

 `EaaSI Tech Talk <https://groups.google.com/forum/#!forum/eaasi-tech-talk>`_ Open forum for discussion of the Emulation as a Service platform and other technical aspects of network operation.
- The EaaSI Software Preservation Analyst will periodically review the Group for issues that may need to be added to the bug tracker, but please be aware this may result in a slower response time from the development team in addressing the concern.

 SPN